 - Any other important announcements

 With this in mind, it’s a good idea to place an extra emphasis on clarity.
 Avoid simply dumping all of this information at the very top of the site, or using intrusive popups.
-Instead, focus on proper website hierarchy, and make sure the most important details are easy for users to locate.

-Now is also a great time to evaluate your site’s navigation.
-Is it intuitive?
 Are there any points of friction that could be tweaked to make the process of finding products and other information easier?

 Pro tip: Making sure the search functionality on your ecommerce site is easy to locate and interact with is hugely important during these times.
 Often, users will start by typing what they’re looking for into the search bar and proceed from there, so make sure your site is equipped to handle this as well.
 Ensuring this is as easy as possible lends to a great ecommerce user experience.